Logo-stateuniv

 Faculty

-Because of William and Mary’s smaller size, most classes are small enough for students to interact regularly with the professor and with fellow classmates.
-The student-to-faculty ratio is eleven-to-one, one of the lowest of any public school in the country!
-Here are some more stats to further set your mind at ease: Introductory courses are taught by professors, not graduate students, the majority of classes have between ten and thirty students, and your professors are really committed to teaching you, not just to completing their research.
-These are all things that might not be true at larger universities.
-See, you really won’t be just a number at William and Mary!
+Because of William & Mary’s smaller size, most classes are small enough for students to interact regularly with the professor and with fellow classmates.
+The student-to-faculty ratio is eleven-to-one, one of the lowest of any public school in the country.
+Introductory courses are taught by professors, not graduate student.
+The majority of classes have between ten and thirty students.

 StateUniversity.com has no official or unofficial affiliation with College of William and Mary.